 Natural and organic dog foods

-At the time of this writing, no law require and there are no ethical standards for dog food manufacturers who label their products “Organic” to be able to prove that that particular brand is actually made out of 100% organic ingredients.
+At the time of this writing, no law is required, and there are no ethical standards for dog food manufacturers who label their products “Organic” to be able to prove that that particular brand is actually made out of 100% organic ingredients.
 Therefore, whenever you see a dog food product labeled as such, it is likely a sales gimmick to attract pet parents who only want the best for their fur babies.

 It could indeed be a completely organic item, but it most likely isn't.
 Always research further to ensure that you're buying exactly what you think you are buying.

 Dog foods that carry the “All Natural” labels or stickers should have very few synthetic ingredients in them.
-However, similarly to the organic dog foods, there is very little regulation on how many synthetic products can be included and still be called natural.
+However, similarly to organic dog foods, there is very little regulation on how many synthetic products can be included and still be called natural.

-When it comes to dog food, “natural,” “human-grade” and “organic” ingredients more often than not will be used as a marketing ploy to attract more buyers, mostly because nobody requires these companies to provide any proof.
+When it comes to dog food, “natural,” “human-grade,” and “organic” ingredients, more often than not, will be used as a marketing ploy to attract more buyers, mostly because nobody requires these companies to provide any proof.
 Very often, these dog food products are also more expensive, but honestly, they offer very little for that added expense.